neondatabase/website/content/docs/manage/api-keys.md

 <TabItem>

 Navigate to your organization's **Settings** > **API keys** to view a list of existing keys and the button to create a new key.

-When your new key is generated, the secret token will be displayed only once.
-Copy it immediately and store it securely - you won't be able to retrieve it later if you lose it.

 ![creating an api key from the console](/docs/manage/org_api_keys.png)
 </TabItem>